-Most of the people living in the 21st century have evolved to direct a lot of their energy to the looks.
+Most people in the 21st century have evolved to direct their energy to their looks.
 Before anyone makes a purchase be it a car or even a property, they first consider the looks before even looking at the specifications and to counter this.

 For this reason, we think using cast iron was the best decision Rikon made when coming up with this lathe.
-When there a change in speed is required, you do not need to switch between lathes as we have seen in some of the workshops, the five speeds are a great feature.
+As we have seen in some of the workshops, you do not need to switch between lathes when speed change is required.
+The five speeds are a great feature.
 They allow one to see a project from start to finish using only one lathe or less than they otherwise would if the Rikon 10-105 wasn’t at their disposal.
 These variable speeds are also responsible for facilitating customised designs.

-Safety is the number one priority in any workshop before even thinking of quality work.
+Safety is the priority in any workshop before thinking of quality work.
 All the moving parts which might be harmful are all concealed except for the ones you use.
 The machine is also fully insulated and earthed to prevent any electric shocks.

 It is advised to connect the lathe to a 10 Amp circuit.
-It’s on/off switch is designed with safety in mind, it is well concealed by a leaver which you flip up to reach the switch, this is especially useful when you leave the machine connected to the power supply no one will accidentally turn it on.
-Rikon also gives you a five years warranty for this machine so you can rest easy knowing if it happens to malfunction you have somewhere to turn to.
+The on/off switch is designed with safety in mind.
+It is well concealed by a leaver, which you flip up to reach the switch.
+This is especially useful when you leave the machine connected to the power supply; no one will accidentally turn it on.
+Rikon also gives you a five-year warranty for this machine, so you can rest easy knowing that if it malfunctions, you have somewhere to turn to.

 Who is this product ideal for?

-This lathe was explicitly designed at the request of pen turners, so that makes them the best suiters for it, however, in designing it Rikon put in a lot of other features to make it easy to use even for the beginners and armatures.
+This Rikon lathe 70-105 was explicitly designed at the request of pen turners, making them the best suiters for it.
+However, in designing it, Rikon put in a lot of other features to make it easy to use, even for beginners.

-After all, has been said and done the big question comes, is it a great buy?
-It is the best buy which is sure to take your spinning to the next level best.
+We have covered a lot in this Rikon 70-105 lathe review.
+After all, has been said and done, the big question comes, is the Rikon lathe 70-105 a great buy?
 It even offers you 18 inches between its centres regardless of its size.